-Ah…you’ve connected with a man on Match.com, tinder, eharmony.com or one of the other zillions of ways, and it’s time for your first date.
-Okay, let me tell you some truth: online dating first dates are not really dates.
-Whaaat?
-Read on…
+Ah…you’ve connected with a man on Match.com, Bumble, eharmony.com or one of the other zillions of ways, and it’s time for your first date.
+When it comes to online dating first dates, you need to know an important truth:

 Pamela’s lovely beau is the first man she met online; Heidi went out with about four men before she met Tom and started her (so far) two-year relationship with him; Peggy is on Bachelor #26 and happy that she’s just having a good time dating for the first time in her life.

 (My mom’s friend set me up once, and the guy took me to a Roy Orbison concert — which was pretty cool once I figured out who he was.
 But the guy wore stripes and plaid together.
-So of course I never went out with him again.
+So, of course, I never went out with him again.
 But I digress.)

 When you’re using online dating, if you remember nothing else, remember this: When you meet for the first time after connecting online, it’s just meeting; it’s not dating.